 By Gary Sheftick and 1st Lt.
 Lauren Warner

-Since he was 9 years old and a major winter storm hit western New York, Sgt.
+Ever since he was 9 years old and a major winter storm hit western New York, Sgt.
 1st Class Joseph Maloney has known he wanted to be involved in public service.

 Electric power was out in their community for more than a week after the winter storm.
-So, young Maloney pitched in with his siblings to keep the fireplace going ‘round the clock and helped bail out the flooding basement with the sump pump down.
+So, young Maloney pitched in with his siblings to keep the fireplace going around the clock and helped bail out the flooding basement with the sump pump down.

 “We had to stay on top of it 24 hours, bailing water,” he said.

 Afterward, he joined other families to help clear tree limbs and debris from the county park down the road.
 That’s what piqued his interest in public service, he said.